ClevelandClinicQHS/projects/README.md

 Reproducibility in research is the focus of the much debated replication crisis and is therefore an increasingly central goal of the contemporary scientific process.
 In addition to a final report of study results, reproducible research processes include the entire workflow that the researchers used to generate those results.
 Actively maintaining and archiving this workflow is important to the evaluation and validation of the research.
 If other researchers can follow the same workflow to achieve the same results, it corroborates the results as scientific knowledge.
 When results are not produced by the same workflow, however, scientific knowledge is still advanced, as the workflow is shown not to yield generalizable results.
 (Baker 2016)

 There exist today widely available tools that aid with reproducible research, such as R and other statistical programming languages, that allow for precise documentation of some of the most detail-oriented portions of a project workflow.
 Researchers can distribute their code scripts alongside their results in order to communicate the integrity of their data processing and analysis.
-Unfortunately, statistical programming languages per se only contribute to research reproducibility insofar as individual statistical programmers are able (1) to use these tools effectively and (2) to integrate their own use of these tools with their collaborators' work---which may not necessarily be oriented towards reproducibility.
+Unfortunately, statistical programming languages per se only contribute to research reproducibility insofar as individual statistical programmers are able (1) to use these tools effectively and (2) to integrate their own use of these tools with their collaborators' work—which may not necessarily be oriented towards reproducibility.

 ![](README_figures/workflow.png)